bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LightningPeak_1UDgFBVIXA9OYX1_nAvy5o/Documentation.md

-The peak of lightning impulse that the insulator could withstand.
+The peak lightning voltage that the insulator could withstand.